Odoo vs ERPNext: Practical Comparison

 | Cost Element | Odoo + Hosting (Cloudpepper) | ERPNext + Hosting (Self-Managed VPS) |

-| Software License | Community: $0 (free)Enterprise: 7.5$-10.90$/user/mo | Always free (open-source) |
+| Software License | Community: free.
+Enterprise: per-user pricing varies by region and billing term. | Always free and open-source. |

-| Support & Maintenance | Optional paid support or partner services | Included in Frappe Cloud plans; Enterprise Services available for SLA-backed support |
+| Support & Maintenance | Optional paid support or partner services. | Included in Frappe Cloud plans; enterprise services available for SLA-backed support. |

-| Customization & Upkeep | Easy via Odoo Studio, marketplace modules, and developer resources | Requires internal developer support for advanced customization |
+| Customization & Upkeep | Odoo Studio, marketplace modules, and a large developer ecosystem. | Requires internal developer support for advanced customization. |

-| Total Cost Reality | ~$41/month for Cloudpepper hosting + license/user | $44+/month for VPS hosting + internal maintenance time |
+| Total Cost Reality | Cloudpepper hosting plus any Odoo Enterprise license cost. | Hosting plus internal maintenance time. |

 Core Features Comparison